BLUE RHINO AI

 • Each clip should be one continuous take — no cuts, no edits

-The key: Each video should sound noticeably different from the others.
-If all 5 sound the same, your avatar will only have one vocal gear.
-Give it range.
+The key: If all 5 videos sound the same, your avatar will only have one vocal gear.
+Give it range — that's what makes it sound human.

-• Don't record handheld
+• Don't record handheld by yourself — have someone else film you

 • Don't use filters